23 Sep Cat AIDS Vaccination Advice From a Vet in Marrickville

 What can be done to prevent this disease?

 There are limited treatment options once a cat is infected with FIV, so prevention is key in controlling this disease.

 I urge all cat owners who may allow their cats to spend time outdoors in our local area to vaccinate.
-After years of research, a new low-cost vaccine (Fel-O-Vax FIV), developed by the University of Florida is available in Australia.
+After years of research, a new low-cost Cat AIDS Vaccination (Fel-O-Vax FIV), developed by the University of Florida is available in Australia.
 It has few side effects and is 85% effective in preventing infection in pet cats.
 Preventing pet cats from going outdoors is also a good way to prevent the disease but is impractical for most people.
 All new cats introduced into the house should be AIDS tested prior.
 Let’s keep Marrickville, Alexandria, Mascot, Botany and surrounding Inner West suburbs FIV free.